Tdenhof/CWRUHomework/README.md

 # DataMiningHW
-This is for Data Mining HW at Case Western Reserve University
+This is for CSDS435 at Case Western Reserve University